pfin/sp_frontend/README.md

 # Currency Futures Arbitrage Platform

 This platform calculates and visualizes implied interest rate differentials from currency futures contracts to identify arbitrage opportunities.
-It incorporates advanced yield curve modeling functionality powered by QuantLib.
+It incorporates advanced yield curve modeling functionality powered by QuantLib with an enhanced UI optimized for 1920x1080 resolution.

 ## Features